MAGES 4.0: Accelerating the world's transition to VR training and democratizing the authoring of the medical metaverse: EDGE-CLOUD REMOTE VISUAL RENDERING

-Although the VR hardware landscape evolves rapidly, with SoC solutions that aim to reduce the performance gap to high-end desktop GPUs , still standalone/ untethered VR solutions are less capable in supporting high quality strong interactive VR services due to their reduced GPU capabilities and battery life.
-This favors the exploitation of software solutions that offload computationally intensive tasks from end devices to cloud/edge resources to support processing and storage.
+Although the VR hardware landscape evolves rapidly, with SoC solutions that aim to reduce the performance gap to high-end desktop GPUs, still standalone/untethered VR solutions are less capable in supporting high quality strong interactive VR services, due to their reduced GPU capabilities and battery life.
+This favors the exploitation of software solutions that offload computationally intensive tasks from end-devices to cloud/edge resources to support processing and storage. \gr{Recently, the NVIDIA's CloudXR solution has emerged for remote rendering and streaming from OpenVR applications on a remote server-cloud or edge, attained via a client application dependent on the HMD and the OS installed on the client's local machine.
+In our approach, we overcome the dependencies that regard the device's proprietary API's, thus supporting cross-platform access to VR devices.
+This is accomplished by handling rendering and streaming inside the offloaded application based on Unity engine. }

-In our approach, a signaling server is integrated to complete the handshake and the ICE candidate negotiation between the HMD and the offloaded application, based on RFC 8445.
-The signaling server establishes a communication channel, either by using a STUN server to determine connectivity between the two components, or alternatively a TURN server, and decides which encoding format is the most appropriate to use for the video stream.
+A signaling server is further integrated to complete the handshake and the \gr{Interactive Connectivity Establishment\footnote{For more information, also refer to the RFC 8445 standard.}} candidate \gr{exchange} between the HMD and the offloaded application.
+The signaling server establishes a communication channel \gr{by a TURN server hosted inside the offloaded application}, and decides which encoding format is the most appropriate to use for the video stream.

-One major road-blocker for VR offloading using Unity3D Render Streaming, is that Unity3D does not support a capability for stereo render-to-texture.
-This further required a re-engineering of the render streaming by using two complete Unity3D cameras in the scene with customized settings for the left and right eye to render to separate textures for each eye, which are then blitted onto the final target.
+\gr{Although the Unity XR SDK is exploited for rendering, several custom modifications had to be applied.} One major road-blocker for VR offloading using Unity3D Render Streaming is that Unity3D does not support stereo render-to-texture.
+To cope with this limitation, we re-engineered the render streaming by using two complete Unity3D cameras in the scene.
+Each camera included customized settings for the left and right eye in order to render separate textures for each eye, which are then combined.
 Furthermore, a custom data stream is used to send transformation and controller data from the HMD to the offloaded application.
-Due to the simulation of two Unity3D cameras the frame-rate between the offloaded component and the HMD decreases to approximately 200\% the frame time or 44.5 fps on average.
-The offloaded application runs inside of a Windows virtual machine on a linux host.
+With the simulation of two Unity3D cameras the frame-rate between the offloaded component and the HMD \gr{reaches 60 fps} on average.
+The offloaded application runs inside of a Windows virtual machine (VM) on a linux host.
 By using KVM with GPU-passthrough, performance can come close to bare-metal speeds.
-Additionally, a custom TURN server is hosted inside of the VM, which allows WebRTC to consistently establish communication with the client, even if they happen to be behind a NAT.
+Additionally, a custom TURN server is hosted inside the VM, which allows WebRTC to consistently establish communication with the client, even if they happen to be behind a NAT.